-Our Flute and Clarinet Educators Idaho Music Academy
+Our Flute, Clarinet, & Saxophone Educators Idaho Music Academy

 Drew Flory is a clarinetist and music educator in the Treasure Valley.
 He has a Master of Music in Music Performance from Boise State University and a Bachelors of Music in Education and Performance from the University of Central Arkansas.
 His primary teachers include Leslie Moreau, Kelly Johnson, and Kaci Stirling.
 Mr. Flory has also performed in masterclasses for internationally renowned clarinetists, including Charles Neidich, Eric Mandat, and James Campbell.